ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 {{< figure src = "preprints-plot.png" width = "600" alt = "Number of COVID-19 preprints posted on bioRxiv and medRxiv over time" caption = "Number of COVID-related preprints per day on the bioRxiv and medRxiv preprint platforms.
 The daily number of new preprints sometimes exceeded 150." class = "center">}}

 As a response to this explosive growth of COVID-related preprints, a small group of scientists from [preLights](https://prelights.biologists.com/) published a list of important preprints, each accompanied by a short summary.
-The list quickly evolved into a full-fledged website: [covidpreprints.com](https://covidpreprints.com/), with a timeline featuring side-by-side landmark preprints and key events in the pandemic.
+The list quickly evolved into a full-fledged website: [covidpreprints.com](https://covidpreprints.com/), with a timeline featuring landmark preprints side-by-side with key events in the pandemic.

 But the team quickly faced a new problem: even the list of carefully selected preprints was becoming too long.
 This resulted in a cluttered interface that was difficult to navigate.
 Besides, the process to fetch the information related to each preprint (DOI, author names, link, etc.) was tedious and menial, which led to less frequent updates.